SUBACROMIAL IMPINGEMENT SYNDROME

 The diagnosis of impingement syndrome is based primarily on a careful history and physical examination.

-Plain films can often be helpful.
+X-RAYS can often be helpful.
 Calcification or bony changes may be seen as evidence of chronic impingement.
 Thus radiographs may show anatomic variants, sclerotic changes, spurring on the undersurface of the acromion.

 Calcific tendinitis of the supraspinatus tendon is the cause of shoulder impingement